-With the Audio-Visual industry continuing to thrive, the demand for technicians has outpaced the supply.
+With the Audio-Visual industry continuing to thrive, the demand for Audio Visual technicians outpaced the supply.
 Opportunities are plentiful for qualified technicians, even if they haven’t worked in AV before, with the caveat that they possess some fundamental skills required in the audio-visual space.

-If you’re looking to move into this growing field, here’s what companies are looking for in their entry-level AV technicians.
+If you’re looking to move into this growing field, here’s what companies are looking for in their entry-level Audiovisual technicians.

 Ability to Learn